The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 components/ThresholdController.hpp

-The objective is to create simple components that are responsible for a single functionality.
-That is, the “button” object is only responsible for managing the button.
-If something goes wrong with the button, it should be the first file to check.
-Similarly, if something goes wrong, but it is not the button, there is no need to check this component.
+The goal is to create simple components that are solely responsible for a single functionality.
+That is, the “button” object only handles the button.
+If something fails with the button, this should be the first file to look at.
+Similarly, if something fails but it’s not the button, there is no need to look at this component.

-These components should have a weak dependency on the project.
-That is, they “should not know” which project they are mounted in.
-Therefore, they are easily reusable in other projects, and it is also easy to test their operation independently.
+These components should have weak dependency on the project.
+That is, they “should not know” in which project they are mounted.
+Therefore they are easily reusable in other projects, as well as being easy to test their operation independently.

 ButtonComponent

-Simply put, a simple button that detects a press through an interruption, with a simple debounce.
+Simply, a simple button that detects a press via interrupt, with simple debounce.

-In addition, it provides the HasBeenPressed() and Restart() methods for… I don’t need to tell you.
-Advantages of giving representative names to the methods ;)
+Also, it provides the methods HasBeenPressed() and Restart() for… I don’t need to tell you.
+Advantages of giving representative names to methods ;)

 #pragma once